Templarian/MaterialDesign-Site/src/content/brand-icons.md

 ### What will happen with current brand icons in MDI?

-We have selected several of the current brand and logo icons currently MDI which we feel are no longer a good fit for the library.
+We have selected several brand and logo icons currently included in MDI which we feel are no longer a good fit for the library.
 These brand and logos icons will continue to be available until the `v5.0.x` release, at which time they will be permenantly removed.

 ### What logos have been deprecated?